-- [nestedFlag] When set to .true., returns information from nested States (default).
-When set to .false., returns information at the current State level only. - [rc] Return code; equals ESMF_SUCCESS if there are no errors.
+[nestedFlag] When set to .true., returns information from nested States (default).
+When set to .false., returns information at the current State level only.

-3.9.12 NUOPC_GetTimestamp - Get the timestamp of a Field
+3.9.12 NUOPC\GetTimestamp - Get the timestamp of a Field

+'''

 subroutine NUOPC_GetTimestamp(field, isValid, time, rc)

+'''

+'''

 type(ESMF_Field), intent(in) :: field

 logical, intent(out), optional :: isValid

 type(ESMF_Time), intent(out), optional :: time

 integer, intent(out), optional :: rc

+'''

-Access the timestamp on field in form of an ESMF_Time object.
+Access the timestamp on field in form of an ESMF\Time object.